David-OConnor/pyflow/README.md

 - `pypackage version` - Get the current version of this tool
 - `pypackage help` Get help, including a list of available commands

+## How dependencies are resolved
+Running `pypackage install` loads the project's requirements from `pyproject.toml`. (adding a package name, eg `pypackage install matplotlib` simply adds that requirement before proceeding) compatible versions of dependencies (and their dependencies) are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse).
+They're downloaded, verified using hashes, and the exact versions are stored in a lock file.

 ## Why?
 Using a Python installation directly when installing dependencies can become messy.
 If using a system-level Python, which is ubiqutious in Linux, altering dependencies